 Better than the time-honored tradition of counting sheep, special acoustic sounds like binaural beats induce relaxation and drowsiness.

 Yes.
-We offer a full money-back guarantee for 90 days.
+We offer a full money-back guarantee excluding the shipping costs if the product was purchased from SleepPhones.com or RunPhones.com.
 If you are not satisfied for any reason, please let us know what we can do to correct the situation.
 We are always looking to improve our products so do not hesitate to contact us with suggestions. email@example.com

 Or you may call 877-838-4790.
 We are a small company and are not always available to receive calls.
 Please leave a message.

 Email is the best way to contact us.
 Please email firstname.lastname@example.org.
-Please be sure to add email@example.com to your approved sender list.
-Or check your junk mail folder if you do not hear back in 1-2 business days.
-If the question is regarding an order, please include your order information so we help you as efficiently as possible.
+Please be sure to add email@example.com to your approved sender list or check your junk mail folder if you do not hear back in 1-2 business days.
+If the question is regarding an order, please include your order information so we can help you as efficiently as possible.

 If you would like to write us a letter or send us something, please send it to:

-This is the slowest and most inefficient way to contact us.
-You can leave a message, and we will attempt to return your phone call by email.
-Our phone number is 877-838-4790.
-Please be sure to add firstname.lastname@example.org to your approved sender list.
-Or check your junk mail folder if you do not hear back in 1-2 business days.
+You may reach us by phone at 877-838-4790 8-5 EST M-F. Feel free to leave a message and we will get back to you within 48 hours by phone or email.
+Please be sure to add firstname.lastname@example.org to your approved sender list or check your junk mail folder if you do not hear back in 1-2 business days.

 You can send us a fax at any time: 877-838-4790.